anupdhml/nlpserver/README.md

 #### /possible_wordcheck

 Besides the standard words, accepts anything that looks like a word in the language.
 For instance, in English, this would accept something like [*cromulent*](http://en.wikipedia.org/wiki/Lisa_the_Iconoclast#Embiggen_and_cromulent) or other such neologisms.
 Also useful for proper nouns that are not necessarily found in a dictionary.
 Random keyboard input is forbidden straightaway (as long as it does not look like a word, of course) This last functionality works well for input length greater than 3/4 characters, but for some short inputs, it may raise false positives.
 Since the word-determination here is probabilistic in nature (by default, data based on letter [bigrams](http://en.wikipedia.org/wiki/Bigram) is used.
 Look in the folder *scripts/data/possible_wordcheck/data*), such results are bound to appear.
-A valid english word (i.e. something recorded in dictionaries) will always be accepted here though, so no false negatives.
+A valid English word (i.e. something recorded in dictionaries) will always be accepted here though, so no false negatives.

     curl http://localhost:8139/possible_wordcheck?input=cromulent
     {